jtiosue/qubovert/README.rst

 Simulating spin and boolean systems
 -----------------------------------

 We use a Metropolis algorithm to simulate spin and boolean system.
 Below we show an example for simulating a spin system (specifically, a 1D ferromagnetic chain).
-Similar functinality exists for boolean simulation with ``qubovert.sim.BooleanSimulation``.
+Similar functionality exists for QUBO, PUBO, and PUSO simulation with ``qubovert.sim.QUBOSimulation``, ``qubovert.sim.PUBOSimulation``, ``qubovert.sim.PUSOSimulation``.
+Please note that `QUSOSimulation`` and ``QUBOSimulation`` are much faster than ``PUSOSimulation`` and ``PUBOSimulation`` because the former are implemented in C. If you have a degree 2 or less model, use the QUBO and QUSO simulations!

 .. code:: python